The Mouse King sneaks up on Clara during an Alameda Civic Ballet production of The Nutcracker. Photo courtesy of Alameda Civic Ballet.

 The rule of thumb for running training is that whatever you run today will benefit you two to three weeks from now.
 So the last couple of weeks before a race should really be focused on "resting" and sharpening.

 My work as a dating and relationship coach presents a lot of fun and unique situations that my clients present to me.
 Online dating is a unique way of meeting people but it does not have to be negative, traumatic or a lot of work if you follow simple guidelines.
 Here's a quick list of Do’s and Dont’s of online dating, which have come from real-life situations, along with a quick bit of advice: Enjoy the process, and be sure to have fun!

 Do: Be honest in your profile.
 While it is totally appropriate to put your best foot forward, telling exaggerated versions or outright lies is simply not acceptable.

 We’ve all heard the phrase home field advantage.

 Independence Day!
 This is one of the most meaningful days of the year to me, even if the fog obscured most of the fireworks.
 The day forces consideration of several big topics, with freedom foremost among them - personal, national and global.

 America - that is, the United States - is the modern fountain of freedom in the world.
 America is the place where first Europe and then, the rest of the world, came to find freedom, to practice freedom and to build a free society.
 It is as the hotbed of freedom that my country earns my patriotism.

 The City Council meets at 7 p.m.
-Tuesday, April 15 in council chambers on the third floor of City Hall, 2263 Santa Clara Avenue.
+Tuesday, July 15 in council chambers on the third floor of City Hall, 2263 Santa Clara Avenue.

 Welcome to this week’s edition of The Broad Brush, your weekly, two-sentence news review.
-Here are your headlines for the week.
+He’s the recap of your headlines for this week.